F1248/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ### Legacy Wireless Support

-For systems that required Root Patches in macOS Monterey to achieve Wireless support, unfortunately macOS Ventura has broken the patch set.
+For systems that required Root Patches in macOS macOS Monterey to achieve Wireless support, unfortunately macOS Ventura has broken the patch set.
 Currently the following Wifi cards are unsupported:

 * Atheros: All models
 * Broadcom: BCM94328 and BCM94322